-Landing an elusive sales meeting is only half the battle.
-The real work starts after the handshakes and the business card exchanges are over.
-You’ve taken advantage of your opportunity to build rapport with your prospect, and now it’s time to take the trust you’ve built from your face-to-face meeting and turn it into a closed sale and long-term business relationship.
+You’ve taken advantage of the opportunity to build a rapport with your prospect.
+Now it’s time to take the trust you’ve developed from your meeting, turn it into a closed sale and start build a long-term business relationship.
 Here are some tips to help you with your sales meeting follow up effectively and prevent your sales numbers from taking a hit.

 - Send it within 24 hours of your meeting